Alvin Bragg, the progressive prosecutor who could take down Donald Trump

 Bragg also engendered controversy by declining to pursue a case against the Trump Organization related to the former president’s record of offering wildly divergent valuations of his property portfolio when asking private lenders for money or pushing the government to lower his property tax burden.

 Two frustrated prosecutors resigned in protest of Bragg’s decision.
-One of them, Mark Pomerantz, recently published a book heavily critical of Bragg, whom he depicted as overwhelmed and indecisive (the investigation in question was unrelated to the Stormy Daniels case).
+One of them, Mark Pomerantz, recently published a book heavily critical of Bragg, who he depicted as overwhelmed and indecisive (the investigation in question was unrelated to the Stormy Daniels case).

-In late 2022, Bragg won a 17-count fraud and corruption case against the Trump Organization for paying its top account through nominal business expenses to avoid tax liability — though Trump himself was outside the scope of the charges.
+In late 2022, Bragg won a 17-count fraud and conspiracy case against the Trump Organization for paying its top account through nominal business expenses to avoid tax liability — though Trump himself was outside the scope of the charges.

-He also appeared to at least partly tailor his messaging to allay public anxiety about crime; failing to make a similar shift had led Chesa Boudin, the San Francisco district attorney, to lose a recall vote.
+Bragg also appeared to at least partly tailor his messaging to allay public anxiety about crime; failing to make a similar shift had led Chesa Boudin, the former San Francisco district attorney, to lose a recall vote last June.

 As he began his second year in office, Bragg told the New York Times that he would continue to go after Trump.
-“I have every faith that other members of the team who are working on other parts of this endeavor using the same approach will lead to a result that is,” he said.
+“I have every faith that other members of the team who are working on other parts of this endeavor using the same approach will lead to a result that is just,” he said.

-The potential charges against Trump will be the biggest test of Bragg yet, one the president’s supporters are determined to make as difficult as possible.
+The potential charges against Trump will be the biggest test of Bragg yet, one the former president’s supporters are determined to make as difficult as possible.

-Republicans in charge of the House Oversight Committee have summoned Bragg to testify, and conservative media have been rife with charges that he is a “woke” prosecutor minted by the progressive billionaire George Soros, a favorite bogeyman of the right who has funded prosecutors like Boudin and Bragg.
+Republicans in charge of the House Judiciary Committee have summoned Bragg to testify, and conservative media has been rife with charges that he is a “woke” prosecutor minted by the progressive billionaire George Soros, a favorite bogeyman of the right who has funded prosecutors like Boudin and Bragg.

 However it ends, the Trump case is far from the first controversy of Bragg’s career.